pragmaticlinuxblog/psutildemo/README.md

-# psutildemo
+# PsUtilDemo
-Test program with functions for monitoring CPU and RAM usage in Python with PsUtil.
+Test program with functions for monitoring CPU and RAM usage in Python with *PsUtil*.